-Because of the demonstrated need for further development of water, waste disposal and pollution abatement facilities, and other environmental projects statewide, and the benefits to accrue from the availability of funding through the Program described herein, the Commission hereby requests the Governor approve this Plan, and as soon as practicable after receiving the advice of the Legislative Council and conferring with the Chief Fiscal Officer of the State in the matter, issue a Proclamation authorizing the issuance by the Commission during the fiscal years ending June 30, 2010 and June 30, 2011 of one or more series of State of Arkansas Water, Waste Disposal and Pollution Abatement Facilities General Obligation Bonds in the maximum aggregate principal amount of \$60,000,000.
-The Plan has been executed by the Chairman on behalf of the Commission and attested by its Executive Director and Secretary, duly authorized thereunto by resolution of the Commission approving the Plan of Work and authorizing its execution, duly adopted the 15th day of July, 2009.
+Because of the demonstrated need for further development of water, waste disposal and pollution abatement facilities, and other environmental projects statewide, and the benefits to accrue from the availability of funding through the Program described herein, the Commission hereby requests the Governor approve this Plan, and as soon as practicable after receiving the advice of the Legislative Council and conferring with the Chief Fiscal Officer of the State in the matter, issue a Proclamation authorizing the issuance by the Commission during the fiscal years ending June 30, 2012 and June 30, 2013 of one or more series of State of Arkansas Water, Waste Disposal and Pollution Abatement Facilities General Obligation Bonds in the maximum aggregate principal amount of \$60,000,000.
+The Plan has been executed by the Chairman on behalf of the Commission and attested by its Executive Director and Secretary, duly authorized thereunto by resolution of the Commission approving the Plan of Work and authorizing its execution, duly adopted the 18th day of May, 2011.

-ARKANSAS NATURAL RESOURCES COMMISSION
+ARKANSAS NATURAL RESOURCES COMMISSION By:

-By:

-Robert White

-Chairman
+Alec Farmer Chairman

-ATTEST:

-J. Randy Young, P.E.
+ATTEST ing.
 Secretary-Executive Director